cnescatlab/i-CodeCNES/README.md

 ##### i-Code IDE
 Just unzip the corresponding archive.

-##### i-Code plugin for Eclipse
-Refer to Eclipse documentation to know how to install a standard Eclipse plugin.

 ##### i-Code plugin for SonarQube
 Refer to SonarQube documentation to know how to install a standard SonarQube plugin.